matchett808/grunt-zombie/README.md

 ## Release History

+  - **0.2.0**: Documentation update - fully working version, added roadmap
   - **0.1.5**: (RC 0.2.0) Fully working version
   - **0.1.4**:
   - **0.1.3**:
   - **0.1.2**:
   - **0.1.1**:
   - **0.1.0**: Initial Release

+## Roadmap for 0.3.0

+- add passing a directory or array of files and loop through accordingly
+- add improved ('prettified') output
+- add a 'build test task' that accepts a url (default to localhost/directory) that checks for JS console errors
+- any other suggestions?
+File an issue...